 For external access to internet resources, launch a VM with no external IP address and configure another virtual machine as a NAT gateway.
 This configuration requires you to add your NAT gateway as a route for your SAP instance.
 For more information, see NAT gateways and bastion hosts.

-You can securely connect your existing network to GCP through a VPN connection using IPsec by using Cloud VPN.
+You can securely connect your existing network to Google Cloud through a VPN connection using IPsec by using Cloud VPN.
 Traffic traveling between the two networks is encrypted by one VPN gateway, then decrypted by the other VPN gateway.
 This protects your data as it travels over the internet.
 You can dynamically control which VMs can send traffic down the VPN using instance tags on routes.
 Cloud VPN tunnels are billed at a static monthly rate plus standard egress charges.
 Note that connecting two networks in the same project still incurs standard egress charges.
 For more information, see Cloud VPN Overview and Creating a VPN.

 Securing a Cloud Storage bucket